ibm-cloud-docs/cis/mtls.md

    ```
    {: pre}

-   If the client is properly authenticated, the response will include a CF_Authorization Set-Cookie header, indicating successful mTLS authentication.
+   If the client is properly authenticated, the response includes a `CF_Authorization Set-Cookie` header, indicating successful mTLS authentication.

 ## Validating mutual TLS
 {: #validating-mtls}